EDITORIAL

 This combination is a great ally for entrepreneurs, real estate agents, insurers, and local businesses targeting diverse segments.

-2. Solid economy with strategic sectors
+2. A solid economy with strategic sectors

 The county is part of the South Florida metropolitan area, which has a significant GDP.
 For example, Broward is estimated to contribute tens of billions to the regional GDP.

-The tourism, logistics, international trade, light technology and real estate sectors will continue to be important drivers.
+The tourism, logistics, international trade, light technology, and real estate sectors will continue to be important drivers.

 3. Long-term infrastructure and transport planning